 What is for sure, neither quarterback Joe Kapp nor defensive back Byron Bailey shook Angelo Mosca’s hand after the contest.

-This late hit was mythologized thanks to a Vancouver newspaper that ran the headline: "Dirtiest Player Sidelines Star," and some others also sensationalized the collision, rather than focusing on the game itself where, in all fairness, the Lions were outclassed in all phases.
+This late hit was mythologized thanks to a Vancouver newspaper that ran the headline: "Dirtiest Player Sidelines Star," Others also sensationalized the collision rather than focusing on the game itself, where, in all fairness, the Lions were outclassed in all phases.

 All of this lifted Mosca to legendary status.
 Forever onward, he would be known as the villain to many BC fans and throughout the CFL.
 But he gave it no mind.
 His endearing personality made him a spokesperson for Mazda, Chevrolet, Yamaha, Kraft, and countless other companies.
 Mosca was arguably only second to Canadian Prime Minister Pierre Trudeau in popularity.

 From 1960, Angelo Mosca wrestled part-time during the offseason to make extra money and stay in football shape.

 Montreal promoter Eddie Quinn had suggested he give wrestling a shot.
 He later learned the ropes in promotions like Stu Hart’s Stampede Wrestling in Calgary, Alberta, and Roy Shire’s Big Time Wrestling in San Francisco, California.

 Once retiring from football in 1972, his wrestling career boomed.
 Transitioning from the gridiron to the squared circle was a natural fit; many considered him a stiff worker and sometimes a bully.

 Knowing Mosca personally, this is what long-time wrestling journalist Bill Apter had to say: "[Mosca is] one of the meanest, most-rotten, toughest human beings in the world… with the heart of a teddy bear.
 One of the nicest guys I ever met."